 6During the war between the House of Saul and the House of David, Abner supported the House of Saul.
 7Now Saul had a concubine named Rizpah, daughter of Aiah; and [Ish-bosheth] said to Abner, “Why have you lain with my father’s concubine?”
 8Abner was very upset by what Ish-bosheth said, and he replied, “Am I a dog’s head b-from Judah?-b Here I have been loyally serving the House of your father Saul and his kinsfolk and friends, and I have not betrayed you into the hands of David; yet this day you reproach me over a woman!
 9May God do thus and more to Abner if I do not do for David as the LORD swore to him—10to transfer the kingship from the House of Saul, and to establish the throne of David over Israel and Judah from Dan to Beer-sheba.”
 11[Ish-bosheth] could say nothing more in reply to Abner, because he was afraid of him.

 12Abner immediatelyb sent messengers to David, saying, b-“To whom shall the land belong?” and to say [further],-b “Make a pact with me, and I will help you and bring all Israel over to your side.”
 13He replied, “Good; I will make a pact with you.
 But I make one demand upon you: Do not appear before me unless you bring Michal daughter of Saul when you come before me.”
-14David also sent messengers to Ishbosheth son of Saul, to say, “Give me my wife Michal, for whom I paid the bride-pricec of one hundred Philistine foreskins.”d 15So Ishbosheth sent and had her taken away from [her] husband, Paltiel son of Laish.
+14David also sent messengers to Ish-bosheth son of Saul, to say, “Give me my wife Michal, for whom I paid the bride-pricec of one hundred Philistine foreskins.”d 15So Ish-bosheth sent and had her taken away from [her] husband, Paltiel son of Laish.
 16Her husband walked with her as far as Bahurim, weeping as he followed her; then Abner ordered him to turn back, and he went back.

 17Abner had conferred with the elders of Israel, saying, “You have wanted David to be king over you all along.
 18Now act!
 For the LORD has said concerning David: e-I will deliver-e My people Israel from the hands of the Philistines and all its other enemies through My servant David.”
 19Abner also talked with the Benjaminites; then Abner went and informed David in Hebron of all the wishes of Israel and of the whole House of Benjamin.